Definitions

 About

-The character 霄 (xiāo) denotes the sky, clouds, or the highest heavens, evoking vast altitude and atmospheric grandeur.
-It is a phono-semantic compound: the rain radical 雨 (yǔ) at the top provides the semantic category of weather and atmosphere, while the component 肖 (xiào) below contributes the pronunciation.
-Originally referring to sleet or frozen rain in ancient texts, its meaning broadened to primarily describe the upper atmosphere, soaring heights, and the firmament's expanse in literary and technical language.
+(xiāo) represents the sky, clouds, or the highest heavens, evoking vast altitude and atmospheric grandeur.
+It is a phono-semantic compound: the rain radical (yǔ) sits atop, marking the meaning as pertaining to weather and moisture in the air, while (xiào, 'to resemble') below serves only as the phonetic, giving the pronunciation.
+Originally, referred specifically to sleet or falling frozen rain in ancient texts, but its primary usage shifted to describe the upper atmosphere, soaring altitudes, and the majestic expanse of the firmament, appearing in both literary and aeronautical contexts.

 Etymology Hide